xytis/GURPS/Campaigns/Ravnica/08_prep.md

 Waspcrabs are still at large.
 They come in large swarms at night and buzz above the Golgari rotfarms.

-Goblin raiders had been seen riding through The Foundry Street.
-Some say Gruul became involved with local thugs in The Foundry Street.

 A group of spirits had broken free from Orzhov Basilica during an earthquake and a collapse in Whitestone.
 Investigation is on the way by Wojek Tiernan Dunphy.